Cluster Sampling – Step-by-Step Guide

 Step 4: Collecting data

-Multi-stage clustre sampling
+Multi-stage cluster sampling

-• Define the population and create clustres
+• Define the population and create clusters

-When studying the performance of high-school students in New York, a researcher can create clustres of all high schools in the city.
+When studying the performance of high-school students in New York, a researcher can create clusters of all high schools in the city.
 They can then pick a number of schools through simple random sampling.
 After that, they can narrow down the samples to a few classes.
 If this is still expensive or infeasible to study, the researcher can randomly select individuals from the classes.

 Prevent Plagiarism